nguyenbinhanltv/EnQ-server/README.md

 # Setting up development environment in this project 🛠

-- create firebase project with your account
+- Create firebase project with your account
-- download serviceAccounts in firebase to this project
+- Download serviceAccounts in firebase to this project
 - `git clone https://github.com/nguyenbinhanltv/EnQ-server.git`
 - `cd EnQ-server`
 - `npm i` for install the dependency